cosmic-api/cosmic.py/docs/source/tutorial.rst

         ]) + " that you will meet a handsome stranger." return ret

-The *accepts* and *returns* arguments are both serializers.
-Notice how we can use the model we defined above in a schema simply by wrapping it in an :class:`~cosmic.models.S` instance.
+The *accepts* and *returns* arguments are both schemas.
+Notice how we can use the model we defined above as a Teleport schema.
 By providing an *accepts* definition like the one above, we are ensuring that the function will only get called with deserialized and validated data, in this case a :class:`Sign` instance.

 Now you are ready to run the API.
 The :meth:`~cosmic.api.API.run` method uses `Flask <http://flask.pocoo.org/>`_ to serve your API::